E*TRADE Savings Rates: What You Need To Know

 The E*TRADE Premium Savings Account could be the best choice for anyone who doesn’t mind banking strictly online and can do without an ATM card.
 The rate is highly competitive, and the account fully integrates with E*TRADE brokerage accounts, so it’s an easy way to manage the cash you want to make available for trading.

-If, on the other hand, you don’t need brokerage account integration, you might be better off with a savings account from an online bank such as Ally or Discover.
-Both offer high yields on savings but also have checking accounts, certificates of deposit and other bank products, and they provide access to investing in case you decide you want that later.
+If, on the other hand, you don’t need brokerage account integration, you might be better off with a savings account from an online bank.
+You’ll typically find higher yields at online banks along with checking accounts, certificates of deposit (CDs) and other bank products.
+In addition, they may provide access to investing in case you decide you want that later.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.